A night to remember with Virgin Voyages

 The entire evening had been carefully curated to give people a taste of what to expect on-board in preparation for their official launch in 2020.

-Virgin Voyages is driven by so much passion, creativity and innovation so I had expected big things, but the experience still managed to blow me away!
+Virgin Voyages is driven by so much passion, creativity and innovation so I had expected big things, but the experience onboard the cruise ship still managed to blow me away!

 Geri Halliwell Horner really spiced things up – sharing a few secrets about the RockStar cabins that sailors can stay in on-board our first ship, the Scarlet Lady.
 Details are currently under wraps but I can’t wait to find out more in the lead up to their official launch in 2020.
 Do I hear a ‘zig-a-zig ahhh’?